vulijigo/BankOnDiscord/README.md

 ```
 Response:
 ```
-Please attach a .stack file
+Please attach a .stack file.
 ```

 Return:
 ```
-Returns errors associated with the convert and askse for their email.
+Returns errors associated with the convert and askss for their email.
 ```
 or
 ```
 Coins converted.
-Your new balance is 50
+Your new balance is 50.
 ```